ABCD-STUDY/auto-scoring/readme.md

 ### Viewer

 The viewer is used to create a data flow graph using visual programming.
+Its design has been influenced by other existing data flow graphs such as the one from ThreeNodes.js and Amira.

 Generally data flows from left to right through "connections" between "nodes".
 Each node has a list of incoming ports and outgoing ports (and a list of internal state variables).
-As an example the node calculating the mean of its inputs has 10 input ports that may or may not be connected to something.
-The three output ports represent the mean of the connected inputs, the number of missing connected values and the total number of connected values respectively.
+As an example the compute node calculating the mean of its inputs has 10 input ports that may or may not be connected to something.
+The three output ports represent the mean of the connected inputs, the number of missing (empty string) connected values and the total number of connected values respectively.

 ![The viewer used to edit recipes](https://github.com/ABCD-STUDY/auto-scoring/raw/master/images/viewer.png)

-Drag- and drop a node from the list on the left to the canvas to instantiate a node.
+Drag- and drop a node from the list on the left to the canvas to instantiate the node.
 Drag- and drop using the gray port circles on each node to create a connection.
 Select a node to get a list of the internal state variables on the left.

 The interface of each node is defined in the items.json file.
 Here an example of one nodes specification:
 ```